sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 <div class="note">

-The graphics card you have limits the features you can use.
+The graphics card you haverequired_limits the features you can use.
 If you want to use certain features, you may need to limit what devices you support or provide workarounds.

 You can get a list of features supported by your device using `adapter.features()` or `device.features()`.